 Let me say that the answer is not that easy and it mostly depends on the activities you are planning to do.
 I have actually organised a Fiji islands map (see below) that will help already a lot.

-So, why finding an accommodation in Fiji can stress you out in 2019?
+So, why finding the best holiday destinations in Fiji can stress you out in 2020?

 Because Fiji is not just one island.
 It’s actually an archipelago of islands, quite widespread too.